VStorch/Pre-Historic-Run/README.md

 🌐 [English](README.md) | [Português](README.pt.md)

-**Pre-Historic Run** is a 2D Endless Runner game developed in Unity, where you control a saber-toothed tiger sprinting across prehistoric South American landscapes.
-Dodge obstacles, collect pacas, and try to beat your high score!
+**Pre-Historic Run** is a 2D Endless Runner game developed in **Unity**, where you control a **saber-toothed tiger** sprinting across prehistoric South American landscapes.
+Dodge obstacles, collect pacas, survive seasonal changes, and try to beat your own high score.

-## 🎮 Gameplay
+## 🎮 Gameplay Overview

-You play as a constantly running saber-toothed tiger.
-The goal is to survive as long as possible while the environment shifts between summer and winter.
+The player controls a constantly running saber‑toothed tiger.
+The main objective is to survive for as long as possible while the environment dynamically alternates between summer and winter, affecting visuals and atmosphere.

 ### Obstacles
 - Rocks
 - Tree logs
-- Teratornis (a prehistoric bird that attacks from above)
+- Teratornis — a prehistoric bird that attacks from above

 ### Collectibles
-- **Pacas**: work like coins the player can collect along the way.
+- **Pacas**: function as in‑game currency (similar to coins)

 ### Score System
-- **Current distance**: how far the player has run in the current session.
+- **Current Distance**: how far the player runs in the current session.
-- **High Score**: the longest distance you've reached so far.
+- **High Score**: the maximum distance achieved so far.

 ### Environment
-- The game alternates between summer and winter over time.
+- Seasonal transitions between **summer and winter** over time.
-- Parallax effect in the background scenery.
+- Parallax background system to enhance depth and immersion.

 ---

 ## Technologies Used

-- **Engine**: Unity
+- **Game Engine**: Unity
+- **Unity Version**: 2023.2.19f1
+- **Programming Language**: C#
 - **Target Platforms**: Android, Windows
-- **Language**: C#

 ---

-## Status: In Development

-This game is still under development.
-Some planned future features include:

-- Music and sound effects
+## Project Status

+**In Development**

+Planned features include:

-- In-game shop where pacas can be used to unlock other playable animals
+- In-game shop where pacas can be used to unlock new playable animals.
+- Additional obstacles and gameplay balancing.

 ---